-To date, thirteen (13) Systems with an aggregate rated capacity of approximately 36.825 MW have entered commercial operation.
-See "THE SYSTEMS - THE INITIAL SYSTEMS" herein.
-AMP initially financed the Individual Site Prepayment Amounts related to the Initial Systems and certain development and interconnection costs with draws on the Line of Credit (as hereinafter defined).
+To date, sixteen (16) Systems with an aggregate rated capacity of approximately 58.325 MW have entered commercial operation.
+AMP refinanced the Individual Site Prepayments of the Initial Sites with a portion of the proceeds of the Series 2019A Bonds.
+See "The Systems - The Additional Sites, as well as certain development and interconnection costs related thereto, AMP has provided interim financing with draws on its Line of Credit (as hereinafter defined).
 See "AMERICAN MUNICIPAL POWER, INC. - LIQUIDITY" herein.
-A portion of the proceeds of the Series 2019A Bonds will be used to repay amounts drawn on the Line of Credit allocable to the Individual Site Prepayment Amounts for the Initial Systems (the "Prepayment").
-See "PLAN OF FINANCE - ESTIMATED SOURCES AND USES OF THE FUNDS" herein.
-Amounts allocable to the development and interconnection costs, approximately \$2.1 million, will remain on the Line of Credit and be payable on a subordinate basis to the Bonds and any Parity Swaps (as hereinafter defined), if any.
-See "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2019A BONDS - SUBORDINATE OBLIGATIONS" and "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2019A BONDS - PARITY SWAPS" herein.
+A portion of the proceeds of the Series 2020A Bonds will be used to repay amounts drawn on the Line of Credit allocable to the Individual Site Prepayment Amounts for the Additional Systems (the "Prepayment").
+See "The Systems - The Initial and Additional Systems" herein.

+Amounts allocable to certain development and interconnection costs relating to the Systems, approximately \$7 million, will remain on the Line of Credit and be payable on a subordinate basis to the Bonds and any Parity Swaps (as hereinafter defined), if any.
+See "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2020A BONDS - SUBORDINATE OBLIGATIONS" and "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2020A BONDS - PARITY SWAPS" herein.